dyne/lua-paillier/README.md

 LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Support

+Enterprise level support contracts are available upon request, as well customisations and license exceptions: you are welcome to get in touch with us at https://zenroom.org